Homological Filling and Minimal Varifolds in Four-Dimensional Einstein Manifolds: Filling functions and stationary varifolds

 \emph{Geodesic graph $\Gamma$.} We now construct a geodesic graph $\Gamma\subset M$ whose vertices correspond to the centers of the body balls in $\Oo(\Bb^i_j)$ and to chosen reference points in the trapezoids $T_{i,j,\ell}$.
 Whenever two elements of $\Oo$ intersect, we connect the corresponding vertices in one of the following ways: \begin{itemize} \item[(i)] if both sets lie in the same body, we join the centers by a minimizing geodesic inside that body; \item[(ii)] if both sets are trapezoids in the same neck, we join the reference points by a short curve contained in the union of the two trapezoids; \item[(iii)] if one set is a body ball and the other is a trapezoid in a neighbouring neck, we concatenate a short geodesic segment inside the ball with a short curve inside the trapezoid. \end{itemize} By construction, each edge of $\Gamma$ has length bounded by

-for some explicit constant $C(v,D)$ depending only on the geometric data.
-This construction is identical to that in~\cite[Sec.~4]{LW_HF1}, with the only difference that the scales $R^i_j$ and $\rho$ are now tied to the Einstein harmonic-radius scale $r_0(v,D)$.
+for some constant $C(v,D)$ depending only on the geometric data.
+This construction is identical to that in~\cite[Sec.~4]{LW_HF1}, with the only difference that the scales $R^i_j$ and $\rho$ are now tied to the harmonic-radius scale $r_0(v,D)$ furnished by Theorem~\ref{thm:bubble_tree_Ein}.